Contents

 Wage and Hour Laws

-The following table summarizes the District’s minimum hourly wage for most employees and tipped employees for the years 2017-2022.
-District law requires employers to pay their employees no less than the minimum hourly wage.
+The following table summarizes the District’s minimum hourly wage for most employees and tipped employees for the years 2020-2024.

 July 1, 2022 | $16.10 | $5.35 |